Fixation (histology): Immersion

+Perfusion

-Perfusion: Perfusion is the passage of fluid through the blood vessels or natural channels of an organ or organism.
+Perfusion is the passage of fluid through the blood vessels or natural channels of an organ or organism.
 In tissue fixation via perfusion, the fixative is pumped into the circulatory system, usually through a needle inserted into the left ventricle.
 This can be done via ultrasound guidance, or by opening the chest cavity of the subject.
 The fixative is injected into the heart with the injection volume matching the typical cardiac output.
 Using the innate circulatory system, the fixative is distributed throughout the entire body, and the tissue doesn't die until it is fixed.
 When this method is used, a drainage port must also be added somewhere in the circulatory system to account for the addition of the volume of the fixative and buffer, this is typically done in the right atrium.
 The fixative is pumped into the circulatory system until it has replaced all of the blood.
 Using perfusion has the advantage of preserving morphology, but the disadvantages are that the subject dies and the volume of fixative needed for larger organisms is high, potentially raising costs.
 It is possible to decrease the necessary volume of fluid to perform a perfusion fixation by pinching off arteries that feed tissues not of interest to the research involved.
 Perfusion fixation is commonly used to image brain, lung, and kidney tissues in rodents, and is also used in performing autopsies in humans.